hamidhassan85/data_analyst/Instructions/Labs/09-create-power-bi-dashboard.md

 ## **Refresh the Power BI Desktop file**

-In this task you'll open the **Sales Analysis** Power BI Desktop file, perform a data refresh, and then upload the file to your **Sales Analysis** workspace.
+In this task you'll open the **09-Starter-Sales Analysis** Power BI Desktop file, perform a data refresh, and then upload the file to your **Sales Analysis** workspace.

 1. In Power BI Desktop file, in the **Data** pane, right-click the **Sales** table, and then select **Refresh Data**.